 In this special project, we will use the OpenIFS/AC cycle CY48R1, which is part of the EC-Earth4 Earth system model (ESM), to perform PPE simulations, focusing on aerosols.
-We will perturb more than 20 parameters including emissions of individual aerosols and precursors (e.g. black carbon, sulfate, dust, and sea-salt), size distribution, wet and dry removal, etc. The list will be finalized during the setup preparation.
+We will perturb more than 20 parameters including emissions of individual aerosols and precursors (e.g. black carbon, sulfate, dust, and sea-salt), size distribution, wet and dry removal, etc. (Figure 3).

 OpenIFS/AC cycle CY48R1 is ECMWF's global numerical weather prediction model accessible to research institutes and universities.
 The OpenIFS/AC version incorporates new modules for atmospheric composition (AC) based on the CB05, CB05-BASCOE, and AER tropospheric chemistry scheme with OpenIFS dynamics.
 Details on OpenIFS/AC (version CY43R3) of this model is described in Huijnen et al. (2022), including runtime, pre- and post-processing scripts.
 The model requires the ecCodes GRIB library from ECMWF for input and output.
-The model uses input from the CAMS reanalysis input dataset of GRIB files and emissions from a set of various established CMIP6 standardized emissions Further OpenIFS CY48R1 documentation inventories. and can be found at: https://confluence.ecmwf.int/display/OIFS/Release+notes+for+OpenIFS+48r1#ReleasenotesforOpenIFS48r1-ModelDocumentation.
+The model uses input from the CAMS reanalysis input dataset of GRIB files and emissions from a set of various established CMIP6 standardized emissions inventories.
+Further OpenIFS CY48R1 documentation and can be found at: https://confluence.ecmwf.int/display/OIFS/Release+notes+for+OpenIFS+48r1#ReleasenotesforOpenIFS48r1-ModelDocumentation.

 The first phase of the PPE simulations will focus on the year 2010, where previous PPEs are available from other models, such as in the AEROCOM PPEs.
 The second phase will focus on the year 2025, which will be the first complete EarthCARE year, providing additional constraints on aerosols and clouds, including their vertical distributions and types.
-The first phase simulations will take place in 2025.
+Both phases will consist of two sets of simulations, one set for the pre-industrial (PI) period (1850), and one set for the actual "present day" period, which is either 2010 or 2025 depending on the phase.
+The PI simulations are necessary to estimate the effective radiative forcing, which is aimed to be constrained by the PPE.
+The first phase simulations for the PI are being setup and will start in 2025.
 We will perform AMIP-type simulations, where sea surface temperatures and sea-ice concentrations are prescribed, and winds are nudged towards ERA5 reanalyses.

 We estimate around 200 simulations.
 Assuming 2 days per a year simulation on one node, 200 simulations amount to 21 000 000 SBUs.
-We therefore ask for 25 000 000 SBUs to be on the safe side, such as additional parameters that can come in later in the ensemble design or repeating some simulations due to technical reasons.
+We therefore ask for 25 000 000 SBUs/year to be on the safe side, such as additional parameters that can come in later in the ensemble design or repeating some simulations due to technical reasons.
 We estimate 600 Gb space per year per simulation.
-Therefore, for 200 simulations we need a lot of space and therefore ask for the maximum amount available per late special project (110 Tb).
+Therefore, for 200 simulations we need a lot of space and therefore ask for 200 000 GB/year disk space.
 We will transfer all the outputs to local servers to keep the space as empty as possible.